miruna-iosub/AdvancedProgramming23_2E3/LAB1/README.md

 - Then I initialised the running time of the application in milliseconds (long startTime = System.nanoTime();)

-- I created the latinSquare matrix containing symbols from 1 to n
+- I created the latinSquare matrix containing symbols from 1 to n using the formula: (i + j) % n + 1;

 - Using if condition I checked if the number is bigger than 30.000, if so, I just displayed the running time